+The Nomination and Remuneration Committee is responsible for submitting the remuneration plan to the Board and senior management of the Company.
+It is important to note that the remuneration plan for the Board of Directors is an agenda item at the Annual Shareholders Meeting.
 The remuneration plan for the Directors and senior management of the company is in line with industry peers.
 Incentive pay is offered to those persons in the Company whose standards of performance are considered vital for the Company.
 Directors who are members of subcommittees are also rewarded.
 Each executive's annual performance evaluation is a consideration in his or her remuneration plan.

-3. Enterprise Risk Management: ERM and Asset Liability Management: ALM
+3. Enterprise Risk Management (ERM) and Asset Liability Management (ALM)

-3.1 Enterprise Risk Management : ERM
+3.1 Enterprise Risk Management (ERM)

-Changes in internal and external business environments can affect the Company's ability to achieve their goals and objectives.
+Changes in internal and external business environments can affect the Company's ability to achieve its goals and objectives.
 The Company, therefore, has implemented effective enterprise risk management that enables the Company to achieve its financial and operating results as planned whereas its capital strength, financial stability, and reputation are sustainably maintained.

 The Company's risk appetite is set annually and cascaded down so that the Company's strategies, operations, and decision making are in line with its risk appetite.
-Key risks that would affect the Company's capital, financial stability, reputation, and credit rating are holistically identified, assessed, and managed to enable the Company to achieve its financial and non-financial goals.
+Key risks that would affect the Company's capital, financial stability, and reputation are holistically identified, assessed, and managed to enable the Company to achieve its financial and non-financial goals.
 Key Risk Indicators and its benchmark are set and monitored whereas risk management execution and effectiveness of risk management measures are periodically assessed and reported to key related parties.